ned2/talks/pydata_viz/README.md

     pip install -r requirements.txt

-If you are using Jupyer Lab (which is recommended!) you will need to install the following JupyterLab extensions.
+If you are using Jupyter Lab (which is recommended!) you will need to install the following JupyterLab extensions.
 You will need a working Node.js installation for this, which isn't documented here as this will vary depending on your OS.

-    jupyter labextension install jupyterlab-plotly@4.7.1
-    jupyter labextension install @pyviz/jupyterlab_pyviz
+    jupyter labextension install jupyterlab-plotly@4.14.3
-    jupyter labextension install @jupyter-widgets/jupyterlab-manager
+    jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3
-    jupyter labextension install @jupyterlab/vega5-extension